 HTML to PDF Converter Comparison: Free vs Paid Libraries for .NET

-IronPDF offers a strong return on investment for enterprise teams, cutting development time by 75% compared to free alternatives.
+IronPDF offers a strong return on investment for enterprise teams by reducing the implementation and maintenance overhead typical of free alternatives.
 While DinkToPdf and PuppeteerSharp have no licensing costs, their maintenance expenses often surpass commercial licenses within 3-6 months for production applications.

 Converting HTML to PDF in .NET applications affects team productivity, maintenance costs, and project timelines.
 This comparison reviews five popular converters—IronPDF, DinkToPdf, PuppeteerSharp, SelectPdf, and EvoPdf—focusing on total cost of ownership, support quality, and enterprise features.